-The conceptual entry visual provides an illustration of plantings, but no detail.
+The proposed landscaping plan is in compliance with the Town's landscape guidelines.
+The plant species are native desert or native-adapted.
 Excluding the private road, there is approximately 150 lineal feet of right-of-way toward the planting calculation.
 This would result in approximately 5 to 8 trees and approximately 8 shrubs within and near the entry.
+The proposed landscape plan has ten trees and 400 shrubs.